Cupid's Inspiration

-Cupid's Inspiration are a British pop group, active with various line up changes since 1968 when they had two hit singles.
-The band are currently on the road with original drummer Roger Gray re-joining the veteran line up of Paul Shanahan and Bob Poole with Paul Thomas on vocals.
+Cupid's Inspiration are a British pop group formed in Lincolnshire in 1968.
+The band are best known for their two hit singles, "Yesterday Has Gone" (UK #4) and "My World" (UK #33), both released in 1968.

+The current version of the band consists of a group formed by original member Roger Gray in 2014, who allowed the band to carry on after he retired in 2021; this band features veteran member Paul Shanahan and vocalist Paul Thomas.

 Career

+Original history

 Originally from Stamford, Lincolnshire, the band were at first called The Ends (no relation to The End).

 The group scored two Top 40 hits on the UK Singles Chart in 1968.
 "Yesterday Has Gone", originally a hit for Little Anthony and The Imperials, reached No. 4 in July of that year, and "My World" went to No. 33 in October.
+The lineup on both of these records was Terry Rice-Milton on lead vocals, Wyndham George on guitar, Laughton James on bass, Garfield Tonkin on keyboards and Roger Gray on drums.

+After "My World" was released, the band realising they could not achieve commercial success with mainstream music forever changing, disbanded in October 1968.
+A few months later, in early 1969, Rice-Milton and Gray reformed the band with Bernie Lee on guitar and Gordon Haskell on bass and released their only album to date.
-In 1970, lead singer Terry Rice-Milton the vocalist on the hit singles left, replaced by John Lynch and then Martin Cure, who added several musicians from Leamington to the line-up so none of the hit making band remained after these changes.

-Rice-Milton had his third hit with "You're my World" in 1970 (a song that had previously been a hit for Cilla Black), while bass player Gordon Haskell later joined King Crimson.
+In 1970, lead singer Terry Rice-Milton the vocalist on the hit singles left, replaced by John Lynch and then Martin Cure.
+Rice-Milton had his third hit with "You're My World" in 1970 (a song that had previously been a hit for Cilla Black), while bass player Gordon Haskell later joined King Crimson.

+The band continued to tour without Terry and until early 1972 still featured Roger Gray, who left the band to spend more time with his wife and daughter.
+After Gray left, the band still toured without any of its original members.

 By 1978, the band began writing and recording heavier rock songs.
 These were performed under a different name, initially '4 Wheel Drive', which they soon changed to 'Chevy', to avoid alienating Cupid's Inspiration fans.
 They recruited Steve Walwyn, later of Dr. Feelgood to give a "twin guitar" sound.
 As 'Chevy' they toured supporting bands such as Alvin Lee, Hawkwind and Gillan.
 Chevy recorded two BBC In Concert Programmes, issued three singles: "Too Much Loving" / "See the Light", "The Taker" / "Life on the Run" and "Just Another Day" / "Rock On" and one album The Taker, released in September 1980.

-In the 1990s and early 2000s, some of the original group played reunion shows with other bands from the era.

-In 2010, Bob Poole returned from 18 years in Germany and together with Paul Shanahan, ex Peppermint Circus vocalist Paul Thomas, and ex Ben E King and Barbara Dickinson drummer Rick Medlock reformed Cupid's Inspiration later replacing Rick Medlock with Roger Gray, the original band drummer who played on all the records who had left in 1972.

-In September 2012, founder members Terry Rice-Milton and Laughton James, together with Bernie Lee, who was a member during 1968/69, and drummer Tony Peck from The Ends played a reunion concert in their home town of Stamford, which they are hoping to repeat in 2014.

-The band's hit single, featuring Terry-Rice Milton, "Yesterday Has Gone" (written by Teddy Randazzo and Victoria Pike) has featured on many compilation albums, including Sixties Power Ballads - The Greatest Driving Anthems in the World...
+The band's hit single, featuring Terry-Rice Milton, "Yesterday Has Gone" (written by Teddy Randazzo and Victoria Pike) has featured on many compilation albums, including Sixties Power Ballads – The Greatest Driving Anthems in the World...
 Ever!
 (2007) as well as their original album Yesterday Has Gone (1969).